 “You just throw a stimulant at it!,” one psychiatrist told me, explaining why he didn’t find ADHD treatment interesting and therefore not worthy his study.

 In fact, ADHD is a highly complex condition, especially when it is diagnosed later in life.
 A thorough history must be taken, including teasing out signs of the co-existing conditions suffered by an estimated 75 percent of late-diagnosis adults with ADHD.
-Medication must be started at a low dose (“There is no starting dose!”
-I’ve repeated for years, ad nauseum, yet still that seems the status quo.).
+Medication must be started at a low dose

 Symptom targets must be identified and tracked.
 Yet, what is the percentage of cases in which this kind of care is actually shown?
-From my long and close observation, it’s about ten percent.
+From my long and close observation, I’d wager about ten percent.
 At best.
 Not a scientific opinion but one I stand by as reflecting at least a significant sub-section of the ADHD population.

 People with ADHD who are impatient for results and would rather “feel” the medication’s results than observe it objectively in their day-to-day function.

 If I had a dollar for each time I’ve admonished and tried to warn someone with ADHD (and their loved ones) about avoiding this dangerous trap.